The Forsyte Saga (2002 TV series): Episode 5

-Although aware that they belong to mutually antagonistic braches of the family, Val Dartie and Holly Forsyte fall in love.
+Although aware that they belong to mutually antagonistic branches of the family, Val Dartie and Holly Forsyte fall in love.

 Jolyon tells Soames that he cannot help facilitate a divorce.
 Soames replies that in that case he will assert his marital rights.
 He informs Annette that he is already married, and concentrates again on Irene.
 Appearing unexpectedly at her flat in London, he insists that she resume the marriage.
 When she refuses, he follows her to the neighbourhood where she provides voluntary community service to sex workers, and demands she provide him with a son.
 The sex workers help her to get away.
 Concluding that she can never be safe in England, Irene consults Jolyon and quickly leaves for Paris.

 Winifred’s divorce case reaches the court, where (tactically, to bolster her claim of desertion) she is obliged to petition for “restoration of conjugal rights”, anticipating that Monty will ignore the action.
 She is angered to hear from Soames that he has abandoned his own divorce plans.
 Soames hires a private detective to follow Irene in Paris, who reports that she has been having regular meetings with a man.
 It is Jolyon.
 Jolyon and Irene spend time together and begin to fall in love.

 Val and Holly are secretly engaged but are discovered by Jolly.
 Jolly forces Val to prove his love for Holly by going with him to enlist in the Boer War.
 Dartie returns to Winifred from Buenos Aires, having run out of money.